How to Start an Etsy Shop

 Make sure to use whatever terms your potential costumers would use to search your item.

-Description
+Write the Description

 The item description is, again, one of THE most important aspects of your listing, along with the title.